G-Research/ParquetSharp/docs/guides/WriteBenchmarks.md

 ### Compression ratio

-ByteStreamSplit consistently produces the smallest Parquet files across all three datasets, reducing file size by **53–64%** compared to uncompressed Plain.
+ByteStreamSplit consistently produces the smallest Parquet files across all three datasets, reducing file size by **11–28%** compared to uncompressed Plain.
 This is expected behaviour: scientific float data has high entropy in the mantissa bytes but low entropy in the sign and exponent bytes.
-ByteStreamSplit separates these byte planes so the compressor sees long runs of similar bytes, dramatically improving the compression ratio.
+ByteStreamSplit separates these byte planes so the compressor sees long runs of similar bytes, improving the compression ratio.

-Plain + Zstd achieves a moderate improvement of **20–23%** over the uncompressed baseline, confirming that standard compression alone can compress float data but without byte-plane separation its gains are limited.
+Plain + Zstd achieves a moderate improvement of **7–13%** over the uncompressed baseline, confirming that standard compression alone can compress float data but without byte-plane separation its gains are limited.

 Dictionary encoding is counterproductive for these datasets.
-Floats from scientific simulations and telescope observations are largely unique values; the dictionary overhead increases file sizes by **4–15%** compared to Plain with no dictionary.
+Floats from scientific simulations and telescope observations are largely unique values; the dictionary overhead increases file sizes by **4–16%** compared to Plain with no dictionary.
 This is consistent with the expectation that dictionary encoding only helps when a column has a small number of repeating values.
+Since **dictionary encoding is enabled by default**, it is important to explicitly call `DisableDictionary()` when writing floating-point columns with high cardinality.

-Snappy compression on Plain data provides almost no benefit at all (less than 1% reduction), confirming that random-looking float bytes are effectively incompressible without a byte-reordering step first.
+Snappy compression on Plain data provides almost no benefit at all (0–1.3% reduction), confirming that random-looking float bytes are effectively incompressible without a byte-reordering step first.

 ### Write time

-Wall times are broadly consistent across configurations (1.8–4.5 s for these dataset sizes).
+Write times are fast across all configurations (0.40–3.05 s for these dataset sizes).
 Notable observations:

-- ByteStreamSplit + Snappy is the **fastest** write configuration on two of three datasets, combining the best compression ratio with competitive write speed.
-The byte-reordering step adds negligible overhead.
+- ByteStreamSplit + Snappy is the **fastest** write configuration on two of three datasets (0.40–0.59 s), combining the best compression ratio with the lowest write overhead.
+The byte-reordering step adds negligible cost.
-- Dictionary encoding is the **slowest** configuration, taking up to 4.47 s compared to 2.31 s for Plain + None on obs_spitzer.
+- Dictionary encoding is consistently the **slowest** configuration, taking up to 3.05 s compared to 0.49 s for Plain + None on obs_spitzer.
 The dictionary building pass over high-cardinality float data wastes CPU time without size benefit.
-- Zstd is consistently slower than Snappy, as expected from a higher-ratio codec.
+- Zstd is consistently slower than Snappy, as expected from a higher-ratio codec, though the difference is small at these dataset sizes.

-### Memory (Peak RSS)

-Peak resident set size is driven almost entirely by the float array loaded from the binary file, not by the encoding or compression choice.
-All configurations land within approximately 10–25 MB of each other per dataset.
-The dictionary configurations show a modest increase (~20–25 MB) due to the in-memory dictionary structure.

 ---